Zarraffa's Coffee

-Zarraffa's Coffee is a national coffee house chain located primarily in Queensland, Australia and with franchises in Western Australia and New South Wales.
+Zarraffa's Coffee is an Australian coffee house chain located primarily in Queensland and with franchises in Western Australia, New South Wales and South Australia.
+As of May 2025, there were 80 locations around Australia.

 History

 Zarraffa's Coffee, established in 1996 by Kenton Campbell, was originally a roasting house operating from the backstreets of Southport on the Gold Coast.
 It opened its first store on the Gold Coast with three tables and nine chairs in 1996.

-By 2009 the company had 40 stores, including a second Drive Thru in Toowoomba and a Central Queensland store at Rockhampton.
+By 2009 the company had 40 stores, including a second drive-through in Toowoomba and a Central Queensland store at Rockhampton.
 Also in 2009 Kenton Campbell launched a non-profit charitable foundation established to address environmental and conservation issues.

-By August, 2018, Zarraffa's Coffee has opened its 50th Drive Thru store, and its 85th store in Australia.
-A new company headquarters was established at Eagleby, QLD in late 2018.
+By August 2018, Zarraffa's Coffee has opened its 50th drive-through store, and its 85th store in Australia.
+A new company headquarters was established at Eagleby, Queensland in late 2018.

 In November 2020, Zarraffa's launched Sugar Creek Smokehouse, an Australian-Texan BBQ fusion.

+In April 2025, Zarraffa's acquired First Things First Coffee, a South Australian drive-through coffee chain with four locations.
+In October 2025, the company open its first store in South Australia.